hardhats/vista-install-docs/New/InitializeVistA.rst

 There are a few confusing conventions that outsiders don't understand right away.
 Here they are:

 * ``//`` means that the preceding text is the default.
 If you press enter, you will accept it.
 * ``Replace`` means that the existing text is long and you can edit it.
-Typing ``...`` means that you will replace the entire thing; ``END`` appends to the end.
+Typing ``...`` means that you will replace the entire thing;
+* ``END`` appends to the end.
 You can also use ``...`` to signify a range between two elements in the existing text.
 You can also enter a unique segment of the text, press enter, and at the with prompt put in what you want to replace that bit of text with.
 If you don't type anything in, it deletes that part of the text.
 * ``@`` deletes an item.
 * ``^`` usually lets you quit what you are in the middle of.
 * ``^FIELD NAME`` lets you jump to a field while editing other fields.
-You may be blocked depending on what the programmer decides you are allowed to do.
+You may be blocked, depending on what the programmer decided to allow.
 * ``?`` Short Help.
 Typically it tells you that you need to type a number or text.
 * ``??`` More Help.
 Should tell you what the field you are filling does.
 In the menu system, show all menus with what security keys they need.
 * ``???`` In the menu system, display help for each immediate submenu.